 Nuts & Bolts

-Here are some key fundamentals steps that are necessary for Trade Finance to operate smoothly.
+Here are some key steps that are necessary for trade finance to operate smoothly:

 A fully-fledged credit assessment: An in-depth credit check to validate both parties’ creditworthiness – buyer and seller.
 The process includes credit history, balance sheet and cash flow analysis.